totalspectrum/spin2cpp/docs/c.md

 An incomplete list of things that still need to be implemented:

   * bitfields
-  * unions
   * variable scope inside statement blocks (right now all local variables in a function share the same scope)
   * 64 bit integers (long long)
   * struct passing and return
   * struct initialization
-  * proper handling of large arrays on the stack
   * most of the C standard library
-  * some c99 syntax (e.g. variable declarations mixed with statements) are not handled

 ## Introduction